mjgardner87/breathing_app/README.md

 ## License

-This project is for personal use.
+This project is provided **free of charge** for personal, educational, and non-commercial use.
+It is a community-driven, open-source tool built for personal practice and shared freely with others.

+**No affiliation**: This app is not affiliated with, endorsed by, or connected to Wim Hof or any official Wim Hof Method organisation.

 See implementation plan in `docs/plans/` for detailed architecture and design decisions.

 ## Resources